KnowledgeForge/keymaker/README.md

 #### Combining Constraints

-KeyMaker also allows you to combine multiple constraints using logical operators like `AndConstraint`, `OrConstraint`, and `NotConstraint`.
+Keymaker also allows you to combine multiple constraints using logical operators like `AndConstraint`, `OrConstraint`, and `NotConstraint`.

 ```python
 from keymaker.constraints import OrConstraint, RegexConstraint, OptionsConstraint